top of page

 Unfortunately, most laymen investors are unaware of these and continue to be attracted solely by low per square foot prices.

-To be fair, there are resale properties that have done well over time (And new launches that flopped too), but with the recent media spotlight on the remaining tenures of properties, buyers are now alot more particular and savvy than before when buying an older property.
+To be fair, there are resale properties that have done well over time (And new launches that flopped too), but with the recent media spotlight on the remaining tenures of properties, buyers are now a lot more particular and savvy than before when buying an older property.

 P.S.
 In NAVIS, we curate a monthly updated list of the top projects in Singapore titled NAVIS Selections